 Threat level: Low-Medium

-The current travel safety advice for China is to remain cautious in built-up and busy areas due to petty crime, be aware of local scams and remain vigilant for natural weather events.
+The current travel advice for China is to remain cautious in built-up and busy areas due to petty crime, be aware of local scams and remain vigilant for natural weather events.
 There is a low risk of terrorist activity, however be mindful that tourists are attractive targets throughout the world for extremist terrorists.

 Recent Security Risk Events

 Beijing is considered one of the safety cities in this region, however there have been previous terrorist attacks carried out by the Uyghur groups in the Xinjiang Uyghur Autonomous region.

 On the 26th of July 2018, an individual allegedly detonated a bomb outside the US Embassy in Beijing, that is now being reported by local authorities as a "firecracker" type device.
 The perpetrator injured himself but there was no other casualty.

 In 2014, a brutal attack was carried out by 8 extremists at the Kunming railway station killing 33 and injuring over 140.
 Although tourists may not be directly targeted, these types of incidents may occur in popular tourist locations.
 Particular caution should be expressed within the Xinjiang area.

 Petty crime is far more common than violent crime in the country.
 The best travel advice for China is for visitors to take normal safety precautions in securing your belongings, money and be aware in busy areas.
 Stay away from isolated areas and take caution when on remote parts of China's Great Wall.
 Incidents of muggings have been reported in such areas although these are infrequent.
 Be wary of show touts who will try and sell you expensive and overpriced outings in the area of around Wangfujing.